Welcome to today's edition of the Rush 24-7 podcast.

 He got a Democrat president in 1998.

-What the hell's he angry about?
+What the hell is he angry about?

-What he's he's got a big redistributionist in Clinton.
+He's got a big redistributionist in Clinton.

 He's got a guy that raised taxes.

-You know, what's he what's he ticked off about here?
+What's he ticked off about here?

-Well, it could be welfare reform, but more than likely it's just this who Obama is.
+Well, it could be welfare reform, but more than likely, it's just this who Obama is.

 So everybody's got a fair shot.